Czech Car Brands

 Tatra Logo

-One of the oldest Czech companies was founded in 1850 by Ignaz Schustala in Kopřivnice (Moravia).
-Then she bore the name Schustala & Company and was engaged in the manufacture of bricks and baby carriages.
-It was a very successful manufacturer as it had offices in several countries.
-In the early 1880s, the company mastered the production of railroad carriages and in 1897 presented the first carriage in the central part of Europe, which was named President.
+One of the oldest Czech companies was founded in 1850 by Ignác Schustala in Kopřivnice, Moravia.
+At that time, it was called Schustala & Company and produced bricks and baby carriages.
+It was a very successful manufacturer with offices in several countries.
+In the early 1880s, the company mastered the production of railroad cars and introduced the first car in central Europe, named President, in 1897.

 Motors Luka EV